Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Schooley’s Mountain Falls are an amazing sight!
 Located inside the Schooley’s Mountain County Park, these rushing falls can be found along somewhat difficult terrain.
 Fortunately, the hike is relatively short with beautiful views along the way.

-The falls on Schooley Mountain is perfect if you want to enjoy natural wonders, without a long hike.
+The falls on Schooley Mountain are perfect if you want to enjoy natural wonders, without a long hike.

 Watchung Reservation Waterfall